carbon-language/carbon-lang/flang/documentation/Calls.md

 calls to these functions in SIMD parallel contexts.
 There are already conventions for these names in `libpgmath`.

-It would be great to have the option of distinguishing the names of external procedures that cannot be called via an implicit interface as a means for catching attempts to do so and causing them to fail with link-time errors.
+The names of external procedures that cannot be called via an implicit interface should be distinguished as such so that incorrect attempts to call or pass them with an implicit interface will fail to resolve at link time.
-But this turns out to not be possible due to the possibility of passing an `EXTERNAL` procedure without an interface as an argument to another procedure with an implicit interface.
+Fortran 2018 explicitly enables us to do this with a correction to Fortran 2003 in 4.3.4(2).

 Last, there must be reasonably permanent naming conventions used by the F18 runtime library for those unrestricted specific intrinsic